Sanderhuisman/home-assistant-custom-components/README.md

 The Docker monitor allows you to monitor statistics and turn on/off containers.
 The monitor can connected to a daemon through the url parameter.
 When home assistant is used within a Docker container, the daemon can be mounted as follows `-v /var/run/docker.sock:/var/run/docker.sock`.

+**Important note: as the loading path of platforms have been changed in issue [#20807](https://github.com/home-assistant/home-assistant/pull/20807), the current version is not compliant with HA versions from 0.88 and above.
+This is currently been tested and will soon be released**

 #### Configuration

 To use the `docker_monitor` in your installation, add the following to your `configuration.yaml` file: